home-assistant/developers.home-assistant/docs/config_entries_options_flow_handler.md

 sidebar_label: Configuration Options
 ---

-> This option is currently only available for built-in components.

 An integration that is configured via a config entry can expose options to the user to allow tweaking behavior of the integration, like which devices or locations should be integrated.

 Config Entry Options uses the [Data Flow Entry framework](data_entry_flow_index.md) to allow users to update a config entries options.
 Components that want to support config entry options will need to define a Options Flow Handler.